-How to enable/change the Bluetooth codec on your Android device?
+How do you enable/change Bluetooth codecs on an Android device?

--Once activated, just scroll down and check the Bluetooth audio codec and select the preferred codec.
+Once activated, scroll down to check Bluetooth audio codecs and choose the one you prefer.